-So what is it about these small, usually unappealingly mouldy smelling paperbacks I find so attractive?
-Maybe it was too much time spent watching Dark Shadows growing up or a gradual disenchantment with an over hyped, over priced market in modern horror, but time and time again, like the proverbial moth to a flame, I find myself irresistibly drawn to these haunting tales of romantic suspense and supernatural horror.
+So what is it about these small, usually unappealingly mouldy smelling, paperbacks I find so attractive?
+Maybe it was too much time spent watching Dark Shadows when I was growing up or a gradual disenchantment with an over-hyped, over-priced market in modern horror, but time and time again, like the proverbial moth to a flame, I find myself irresistibly drawn to these haunting tales of romantic suspense and supernatural horror.

 Of course with all great loves there are a few fatal flaws.
 The obligatory happy endings for one.
 One could, and should, argue that love can only truly be called gothic if it is unrequited, doomed, tortured, twisted or taboo – think Poe’s Madeline and Roderick or Emily Bronte’s Catherine and Heathcliff.

 Another criticism levelled at this type of fiction is the overall quality of writing.
-It is true that in the wrong hands these stories can come out clichéd and cheesy, with stereotyped characters, predictable plot twists and those “oh come on!
+It is true that in the wrong hands these stories can come out clichéd and cheesy, with stereotyped characters, predictable plot twists and those “Oh come on!
 Give me a break!” moments that jar the reader out of the story.
-The subject matter and sheer numbers of these titles that were mass produced no doubt makes gothic romance an easy target.
+The subject matter and sheer numbers o titles published no doubt makes gothic romance an easy target.

-But I do not think this genre is any more guilty of “hack” writing than any other and in the right hands many of these books contain absorbing, evocative stories, full of the kind over dramatic gothic melodrama that’s so fun to lose yourself in occasionally, and they are a credit to their authors – particularly when you consider the very restrictive guidelines they must of conformed to just to get published.
+But I do not think this genre is any more guilty of “hack” writing than any other and in the right hands many of these books contain absorbing, evocative stories, full of the kind over dramatic, melodrama that’s so fun to lose yourself in.
+And they are a credit to their authors – particularly when you consider the very restrictive guidelines they must of conformed to just to get published.
 In any event, literary snobbery aside, any book that gets people reading is a great book and there is no doubt the gothic romance genre has a loyal and avid readership.

 So this blog is a collection of excerpts, cover art and reviews on some of my favourite reads in vintage romantic gothic fiction.
-In their hey day during the 60′s and 70′s there must have been thousands of these books published but these days they are becoming harder to come by and, just like the haunted houses they depict, many of them are falling into ever increasing states of decrepitude.
+In their hey day there must have been thousands of these novels published but these days they are becoming harder to come by and, just like the haunted houses they depict, many of them are falling into ever increasing states of decrepitude.
 I can only live in hope that someone, someday resurrects this forgotten genre and starts reprinting some of these titles, complete with their original gorgeous artwork, soon.